Number Line in Addition

 The number line addition strategy builds the foundation of number sequence.
 Students learn how the number sequence can help them solve math fact equations.
 It’s especially helpful for students who struggle with number sequence or reasoning strategies.

 I model this a few times.
-I show students how I can start with any number in the equation when I use the number line addition strategy.
+Then I show students how I can start with any number in the equation when I use the number line addition strategy.
 I help them see patterns, like how if we start with the bigger number, we won’t have to make as many jumps.

 Students need lots of practice to master this strategy.
 So I have them practice with Number Line Addition Task Cards.